deanabusood/sign-in-quote/README.md

 Each time this program runs, it pulls quote data from an API and passes it as arguments to a batch script 💻

-The batch script elevates Powershell and runs a command to update the data of legalnoticecaption and legalnoticetext in the Registry Editor.
+The batch script elevates Powershell and runs a command to update the value data of legalnoticecaption and legalnoticetext in the Registry Editor.

 ## ⚠️ REQUIRED ⚠️
 Run `pip install requests` (or `pip3 install requests` for python3)